FAIR-epigraphy/Inscriptiones_Identifier_Resolver/README.md

 After completing the process, the user can download the file in CSV format to their local computer.

 ## 5. Limitation
-The following datasources are not implemented by TM.
+The following datasources do not appear currently to be implemented in the TM API.
 - The Deir el-Medina Database
 - PSIOnline
 - Lexicon Leponticum